HafizMassamTabraizKhan/Leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Consume the Leaderboard API using async and await
-- [ ] Refresh scores for a game created from the API
 - [ ] Use database to save the records
 - [ ] User Authentication and Authorization feature
 - [ ] Create the About section